mediafaktur/gtm-marketing-session-id/README.md

 - In GTM, create a new Custom JavaScript Variable.
 - Paste the full contents of `msSessionId.js`.
-- Save as `JS – MSID Resolver` (or similar).
+- Save as `msSessionId` (or similar).

-→ This variable must be evaluated before any tags that need the session ID.
-GTM handles this automatically when the variable is referenced in a tag.
+→ This variable only reads the ID from RAM; it has no logic of its own.

 **2. Add the `msid_controller.html` tag**<br>

 - In GTM, create a new Custom HTML Tag.
 - Paste the full contents of `msid_controller.html`.
 - Set the trigger to fire only after consent (e.g., `Consent – Analytics Granted`).
+- Mark it as a Setup Tag (Once per Page) for GA4 and any other tags that need the session ID.

-→ This tag will write values to `sessionStorage` and `localStorage` using the decision flags from `msSessionId.js`.
+→ This tag decides and persists the session ID according to marketing rules.

-**3. Use the MSID in your tags**<br>
+**3. Use the MSID variable in your tags**<br>

-Anywhere you need the Marketing Session ID (GA4, server-side forwarding, etc.), use the variable created in step 1.
+Reference `{{msSessionId}}` anywhere you need the Marketing Session ID (e.g., GA4 event parameters, server-side forwarding).

 **4. Configure timeout and logic (optional)**<br>

-- In `msSessionId.js`, adjust `TIMEOUT_MIN` to your preferred inactivity threshold (default: 30 minutes).
+- In `msid_controller.html`, adjust `TIMEOUT_MIN` to your preferred inactivity threshold (default: 30 minutes).
 - The script already resets the session on external referrer or after timeout.
 - You can customize the referrer logic if needed (e.g., to treat subdomains as “external”).